RationAI/xopat/webgl/README.md

 # WebGL in OpenSeadragon

 The complex functionality will be described later.
-This plugin works on WebGL 1.0. `/shaders/` fodler contains old static shader files, that will be re-written into shader parts.
+Shaders are inside `dynamic-shaders/` folder - served via dynamic PHP scripting.